 - Avoiding drinking overly hot or cold drinks

 - Chewing on the side of the mouth without an abscess

 Need a Check-Up?

-If you’re concerned that you may have an abscessed tooth, call our office today.
-We’ll set you up with an appointment to make sure you have optimal dental health.
+If you’re concerned that you may have an abscessed tooth, contact our office in NW Calgary today.
+We’ll set you up with an appointment to ensure optimal dental health.